Answers to key questions about MIT housing can be found below.

 Students who are interested in living in gender inclusive housing should indicate this on their housing or waitlist application.

-Any student who has questions or concerns about their housing options should contact the Housing Office directly.
+Any student who has questions or concerns about their housing options should contact Housing & Residential Services directly.